rtazaki1205/opacfractal/README.md

 # Terms of use

 `opacfractal` is distributed under the [MITlicense](https://opensource.org/licenses/MIT) and can be used, changed and redistributed freely.
-If you use this package to publish papers, please cite the relevant papers:
+If you use this package to publish papers, please cite the relevant papers depending on code options (`iqsca` and `iqcor`):

  - `iqsca=1`: [Tazaki et al. 2016, ApJ, 823, 70](https://ui.adsabs.harvard.edu/abs/2016ApJ...823...70T)
  - `iqsca=2`: [Botet et al. 1997, ApOpt, 36, 8791](https://ui.adsabs.harvard.edu/abs/1997ApOpt..36.8791B)